Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 Before then, endeavour to share this article and let me know if there is any topic you’ll like to read on this blog.

+Also, if you have questions, let me know through the comment section.

 View Project [here](https://ibaslogic-site.netlify.com/ "Gatsby project") and source code [here](https://github.com/Ibaslogic/ibaslogic-gatsby-tutorial "Ibaslogic GitHub repo").